-As a last step in learning to control the sewing machine, teach the student how to thread their machine and explain about keeping the thread tails behind the needle.
-Using scraps of fabric, allow the student to experiment with sewing straight and curved seams, keeping an even seam allowance as they sew.
+As a last step in learning to control the sewing machine, teach the students how to thread their machine and explain about keeping the thread tails behind the needle.
+Using scraps of fabric, allow the students to experiment with sewing straight and curved seams, keeping an even seam allowance as they sew.

-When you feel the student has mastered controlling the sewing machine, reward them with a sewing machine license.Continue to 3 of 3 below.
+When you feel a student has mastered controlling the sewing machine, reward them with a sewing machine license.Continue to 3 of 3 below.

 03 of 03

 Once students master basic operating skills, it's time to start a real sewing project.
 The first project should be something that requires nothing more than straight lines and is simple enough to be finished in one lesson so that the student is able to have immediate gratification.
 Starting with an easy project so each student has a finished item is an important key to them learning before moving on to something more complicated that may take weeks to complete.

 Choose a project and give the students a materials list so they are prepared for the next lesson.
 You can also prepare a kit so they are ready with the appropriate starting point and materials.
 If you do make a kit, be sure to talk about the details, such as preshrinking, fabric grain, fabric options, and pattern choice so that they know what they should look for when they go shopping on their own.
 If your kit contains the fabric cut for the project, demonstrate how you cut the fabric so they are capable of cutting their own fabric if they want to make the project on their own.